haoxingl/DSAN/README.md

 ## 6. Train on your own data

 If you want to use your own data, you can check the `utils/dataloader.py` and `data_parameters.py` files and see how to preprocess your own data.
-Basically, DSAN requires 7 inputs:
+Basically, DSAN requires 7 inputs, which are detailed in the experimental section and the appendix in our paper:

  - dae_inp_g: Enc-G input, shape: (batch_size, his_time_step, height_g, width_g, features)
  - dae_inp: Enc-D input, shape: (batch_size, his_time_step, height_d, width_d, features)
  - dae_inp_ex: external information.
-If you don't have any, just use the one-hot time vectors, shape: (batch_size, his_time_step, one_hot)
+If you don't have any, just use the one-hot time information vectors, shape: (batch_size, his_time_step, one_hot)
  - sad_inp: SAD input, shape: (batch_size, future_time_step, features)
  - sad_inp_ex: external information for `sad_inp`, shape: (batch_size, future_time_step, one_hot)
  - cors_g